leedium/occ-shared-resource-bundles/README.md

   OCC_GLOBAL_FILE_NAME: {FILE NAME}
 ```

-### IMPORTANT
-For steps 4 , DO NOT use webpack minification as OCC already performs this task and you will waste hours
+<b>Important</b> For step 4, DO NOT use webpack minification as OCC already performs this task and you will waste hours
 wondering what's wrong.

 4. Build either a development or production version.
 The development version.
 Development: contains Hot Module reload dependencies as well as sourcemaps.
 Minified
 ```$xslt
 $ nmp run build:dev